robertmackenzie/robertmackenzie.github.com/_posts/2013-05-25-diagonal-coners-for-the-win.md

 Now you can be cool too!
 ------------------------

 Like I said, there isn't any real reason for diagonal corners, but if you do want to use them, now you know how.
-If there is a more elegent way to do any of this, please email me: robertmackenzie\[ at \]gmail.com.
+If there is a more elegant way to do any of this, please email me: robertmackenzie\[ at \]gmail.com.